 Lindenvale is Zalipie

 The name of the village was even used in the Polish version of the game.
 It is Lindenvale.
-However, the name is maybe the only similarity between them.
+However, the name is probably the only similarity between them.
 Lindenvale is placed in post-war Velen, almost deserted and in trouble.
 And looks nothing like a fairy-tale Zalipie in Poland.

 Comaprison of the picture of real life Zalipie’s folk house (c) Konrad Dudek, source: http://www.mojamalopolska.pl/kultura-folklor/zalipie-zagroda-felicji-curylowej-dom-malarek/.
 And a screen from CD Projekt RED “The Witcher 3”